Bereshit (parashah): Interpretation related to light and darkness

 Rabbi Yannai taught that from the very beginning of the world’s creation, God foresaw the deeds of the righteous and the wicked.
 Rabbi Yannai taught that Genesis 1:2, "And the earth was desolate," alludes to the deeds of the wicked; Genesis 1:3, "And God said: 'Let there be light,'" to those of the righteous; Genesis 1:4, "And God saw the light, that it was good," to the deeds of the righteous; Genesis 1:4, "And God made a division between the light and the darkness": between the deeds of the righteous and those of the wicked; Genesis 1:5, "And God called the light day," alludes to the deeds of the righteous; Genesis 1:5, "And the darkness called God night," to those of the wicked; Genesis 1:5, "and there was evening," to the deeds of the wicked; Genesis 1:5, "and there was morning," to those of the righteous.
 And Genesis 1:5, "one day" teaches that God gave the righteous one day—Yom Kippur.
+(Note: As in the English version, the Hebrew that is written as one day is customarily translated as the first day.
+The Hebrew word echad (אחד), which means one in a cardinal number, is often used as an ordinal number in biblical text.)
 Similarly, Rabbi Judah bar Simon interpreted Genesis 1:5, "And God called the light day," to symbolize Jacob; "and the darkness God called night," to symbolize Esau; "and there was evening," to symbolize Esau; "and there was morning," to symbolize Jacob.
 And "one day" teaches that God gave Israel one unique day over which darkness has no influence—the Day of Atonement.